lizhunan/IELTS/speaking/part1-题库.md

 ### Do you think schools should take their students to visit museums and art galleries?

+- irreplaceable

 Yes, I think it's quite important to visit museums and galleries for students.
-Firstly, students could observe closely cultural relic, it is irraplaceable than relic pictures in the books.
+Firstly, students could observe closely cultural relic, it is irreplaceable than relic pictures in the books.
 Besides, teachers and students could attend some lectures about Chinese culture and history.
-Importantly, student could easily understand konwledge that their teachers explain in class.
+Importantly, student could easily understand konwledge that their teachers explained in class.

 ### Did you go to any museums when you were a child?

+- Romance of the Three Kindoms 三国演义

 Sure, when I was a kid, I always went to visit museums with my father at the weekend.
 In museem, my father usually told some history stories, such as Romance of the Three Kindoms

 ### Do you think museums are important?

+- broaden their horizons

 Yes, it's quite important for people.
 For students, school could take them to visit museums and to obain a lot of history konwledge.
 When it comes to other people, museum is a good place to take a rest and attend some lectures to broaden their horizons.

 ### Do you think it's suitable for museums to sell things to visitors?

+- souvenirs
+- period

 Well, I think to sell some souvenirs about museum's theme is a win-win situation.
 In the first place, people could buy some souvenirs to collect.